 - 2. Tighten the flare nut as tightly as possible by hand. - 3.
 Using a spanner, grip the nut on the unit tubing. - 4.
-While firmly gripping the nut on the unit tubing, use a torque wrench to tighten the flare nut according to the torque values in the table below.
+While firmly gripping the nut on the unit tubing, use a torque wrench to tighten the flare nut according to the torque values in the table on the next page.
 Loosen the flaring nut slightly, then tighten again.